EOC-dev/EOC-dev.github.io/_posts/2024-01-21-fuzzyspeed.md

 rightSpeed.start(0)
 leftSpeed.start(0)
 ```
-Next, the code defines two functions.
-One that dedines the Ultrasonic Sensor function:
+Next, the code defines the function for the Ultrasonic Sensor function:

 ```python
 # Ultrasonic distance measurement function.
 I go into more detail on the concepts behind this code on the corresponding blog entry for this project: